wyv3rn/traceroute/README.md

       -i IP_ADDRESS, --ip_address=IP_ADDRESS
                             IP address of destination host (default: 8.8.8.8) -c COUNTRY, --country=COUNTRY
-                            Traceroute will be initiated from this country (default: US)
+                            Traceroute will be initiated from this country; choose 'US' for United States, 'CH' for Switzerland, 'JP' for Japan or 'LO' for localhost to run traceroute locally (default: US)
       -t TMP_DIR, --tmp_dir=TMP_DIR
                             Temporary directory to store downloaded traceroute